Kevin Milazzo: 5 Fast Facts You Need to Know

 The living victims “suffered gunshot wounds and were transported by air ambulance to a Dallas area trauma center.”

 On her Facebook page, Connie Mimms wrote that she went to Navarro College, lived in Corsicana, and was from Dallas, Texas.
-She filled her Facebook page with family photos, including on Christmas, and with graphics about politics and religion; she was critical of Joe Biden and vaccines.
+She filled her Facebook page with family photos, including on Christmas, and with graphics about politics and religion.
 In 2021, she wrote, “HAPPY ANNIVERSARY BILL MIMMS 38 YEARS..
 HEY YR TO OLD FOR ME LOL..NAH LOVE 💘 U.”

 In one post, Connie Mimms wrote that her son, Kevin, had made her brisket and loved her.
 “I love when I wake up and see sunshine.
 Truly a gift from God,” she wrote in 2020.